 When I returned the following year in 2013, I came in on a three month tourist visa to Australia and then applied for the defacto partner visa.

-They apply for the partner visa to Australia before they’ve been in a relationship for one year.
-This is how you’ll most certainly get refused.
+AUREC Migration & Mobility told us recently a lot of the Australian Partner Visa applications apply for the partner visa to Australia BEFORE they’ve been in a relationship for one year.
+This is how you’ll most certainly get refused so please don’t apply for the spouse visa before you’ve been in a relationship for at least 1 year.

-There’s actually two parts you need to apply for the Australian visa.
+There are actually two parts you need to apply for the Australian Partner Visa.
 Yep, I had no idea either.
 Just to explain it’s split into the following parts:

 820 visa which is this one I’m talking about in this post.
 This is the first one you need to apply for which is your temporary visa.

-801 visa which is the second part to this visa (you can read my post about it here).
+801 visa which is the second part of this visa (you can read my post about applying for the 801 visa here).
 You can apply two years after you’ve been granted your 820 visa.
 This is the permanent visa, aka your PR.
 Once you’ve got this you can chill.
-You can then look into citizenship after that but you’ll need to be in Australia for at least four years, with at least 12 months as a PR and with some travel restrictions
+You can then look into citizenship after that but you’ll need to be in Australia for at least four years, with at least 12 months on Australia Permanent Residency.

-As it currently stands the Immigration website states that it takes between 20 – 27 months to process.
-AUREC have mentioned to me that it might not take as long and could be up to just 12 months.
-I know, it’s crazy.
+As it currently stands the Immigration website states that it takes between 22 – 27 months to process.
+AUREC Migration & Mobility mentioned that it might not take as long and could be up to just 12 months, especially if you’re applying during Covid.
 If you apply for the partner visa from your home country, you’ll have to wait until it’s approved before you come to Australia.

 Get your relationship certified

 Get your relationship certified as that takes a good 4 weeks before you get the certificate.
-If you’re in NSW you can apply for it here.
+If you’re in NSW you can apply for your relationship to be certified here.

 Find your birth certificate

-Apply for birth certificate from home country as that can take a food 5 weeks for delivery to Australian address.
-I got a certified copy from here.
+Apply for a birth certificate from your home country because that can take a good 5 weeks for delivery to an Australian address.
+I got a certified copy of my birth certificate from the UK Government here.

 Ask Australian family and friends to fill out the 888 forms here (which they need signed by a JP too) and make sure you get them back in time to submit.
 I included six, that was four from Steve’s family, one of his family friends and one of my school friends who is now an Australian resident.